hlefebvr/idol/docs/index.rst

     <div style="padding-bottom:25px;margin-bottom:25px;border-bottom:1px solid #eeebee;">

-        <h1 style="font-size:2.5em;">A C++ framework for optimization and complex decision making</h1>
+        <h1 style="font-size:2.5em;">A C++ framework for optimization</h1>

         <h2 style="font-size:1.5em;color:gray;">
-            Idol is a powerful and flexible library designed to help you build new mathematical optimization algorithms and solve more and more challenging problems.
+            Idol is a powerful and flexible library designed to help you build new mathematical optimization algorithms and solve more and more challenging problems efficiently.
         </h2>

         <span style="font-size:1.2em;">